 Listed in Proofreaders / Editors

 I’m a freelance proofreader and copy-editor who specialises in non-fiction.
 My clients include academics, researchers and postgraduate students, and I have also worked for publishers, research institutes, businesses, government-funded bodies, charities, translators and independent authors.
 I have extensive experience of working on texts written by authors whose second language is English.
 I can work on all sorts of different documents, for example books, chapters for books, journal articles, conference papers, theses, dissertations, reports, marketing materials and brochures.
-I’m a Professional Member of the Society for Editors and Proofreaders and co-run the local South Warwickshire and Coventry group.
+I’m a Professional Member of the Chartered Institute of Editing and Proofreading and co-run the local South Warwickshire and Coventry group.

 I started my business in 2009.
 I am good at communicating well with clients before and if necessary during the work I’m doing to ensure that their needs are understood, confirmed and met.
 I pay meticulous attention to detail and have never missed a deadline.
 I have lots of repeat work from clients from around the world as well as from the UK, and you can see some of their testimonials on my website here: http://superscriptproofreading.co.uk/testimonials-reviews/